MarcEricP/biovideo/readme.md

 # biovideo
-GeLittle package for combining timelapse and mask as numpy array into mp4 videos.
+Little package for combining timelapse and mask as numpy array into mp4 videos.
 Also provides a scalebar and timestamp.
 Auto-detects FFmpeg and downloads a static build if missing.

 ## Install
 ```bash